-Introduction / History The Bhangi are a Hindu caste that used to be classed as untouchable.
+Introduction / History The Bhangi are a Hindu caste that used to be seen as having low status.
 They have many subdivisions.
 They would rather be called Balmiki or Valmiki.
 They were restricted to three types of work which are cleaning toilets, sweeping and scavenging.
 Scavenging can sometimes mean handling dead people.
 A child in a Bhangi family was forced to do this kind of work mainly because of finances.

 Where are they located?
 The vast majority of the Bhangi people live in India.
 Only about 10 percent live in Nepal.